xataio/client-ts/packages/client/README.md

 ## Deno support

 Right now we are still not publishing the client on deno.land or have support for deno in the codegen.

-However you can already use it with your preferred node CDN with the following import in the auto-generated `xata.ts` file:
+However you can already use it with your preferred Node.js CDN with the following import in the auto-generated `xata.ts` file:

 ```ts
 import {